mvolkmann/blog/src/dart.md

     return years;
   }

-  // This getter simply provides read-only access to a private property.
+  // This getter simply provides access to a private property.
+  // The property is read-only because
+  // it is private and no setter is defined.
   String get name => _name;

   // This setter performs validation before setting a private property.